DeepDaddyTTV/DeepNull-Reforged/README.md

 ## Development Note

-This project has been developed with substantial help from ChatGPT Codex, alongside a lot of manual direction, iteration, testing, and cleanup.
+This project has been developed with help from ChatGPT Codex, alongside a lot of manual direction, iteration, testing, and cleanup.

 I want to be fully open about that so people can decide for themselves whether they want to use it.